salesfire/tech-tests/frontend/README.md

 - **Suggestions** adapt as users type, improving engagement and conversion.
 - **State Management** ensures that UI components remain in sync, even as multiple asynchronous calls occur.

-This test focuses on building a minimal search interface that demonstrates your ability to structure a Vue application, manage centralized state with Vuex, and integrate with our live search API.
+This test focuses on building a minimal search interface that demonstrates your ability to structure a Vue application, manage centralized state with pinia, and integrate with our live search API.

 ---